pavhofman/measurement-station/README.md

 <img src="https://github.com/pavhofman/measurement-station/raw/master/images/11.jpg">

 ## Performance
 Single-ended and balanced inputs are mixed before the ADC.
-Therefore, for best performance of the higher-voltage balanced inputs short-circuit the more sensitive lower-volate input cinches.
-In balanced-balanced closed-loop measurement it improves noise floor from -102dB to -105dB.
+Therefore, for best performance of the higher-voltage balanced inputs short-circuit the more sensitive single-ended inputs with short-circuited cinches.
+In balanced-balanced closed-loop measurement this improves noise RMS from -102dB to -105dB.

 Closed loop no signal
 <img src="https://github.com/pavhofman/measurement-station/raw/master/images/loop.png">